GoogleCloudPlatform/database-assessment/README.md

 2.1.3 Configure automation

-The automated process is configured via setting several environment variables and then executing the file <workingdirectory>/oracle-database-assessment/db_assessment/0_configure_op_env.sh.
+The automated load process is configured via setting several environment variables and then executing a set of scripts in the <workingdirectory>/oracle-database-assessment/scripts/ directory.

 Set these environment variables prior to starting the data load process: